igorbc/dualViz/README.md

 # DualViz

-*DualViz* is a visualization tool that can be used to explore data based on its attributes and also to explore the results from a classification task.
+*WBVA* is a visualization tool that can be used to explore data based on its attributes and also to explore the results from a classification task.

 ## Setup
 1. Clone project